Funding & Admissions

 Ages 8–16: Alternative Provision

-The Orchard Equine College delivers Alternative Provision (AP) for learners aged 8–16 who are unable to access mainstream education.
+The Orchard delivers structured Alternative Provision (AP) for learners aged 8–16 who are unable to access mainstream education.

 • Risk of exclusion